nccgroup/ScoutSuite/README.rst

 Description
 ***********

-Scout2 is a security tool that lets AWS administrators assess their environment's security posture.
-Using the AWS API, Scout2 gathers configuration data for manual inspection and highlights high-risk areas automatically.
-Rather than pouring through dozens of pages on the web, Scout2 supplies a clear view of the attack surface automatically.
+Scout Suite is a multi-cloud configuratiobn review tool, which enables assessing the security posture of cloud environments.
+Using the APIs provided by cloud providers, Scout gathers configuration data for manual inspection and highlights risk areas automatically.
+Rather than pouring through dozens of pages on the web, Scout supplies a clear view of the attack surface automatically.

-**Note:** Scout2 is stable and actively maintained, but a number of features and internals may change.
+**Note:** Scout is stable and actively maintained, but a number of features and internals may change.
 As such, please bear with us as we find time to work on, and improve, the tool.
-Feel free to report a bug with details (*e.g.* console output using the "--debug" argument), request a new feature, or send a pull request.
+Feel free to report a bug with details (please provide console output using the "--debug" argument), request a new feature, or send a pull request.

+**add something about Scout2 and where to find latest**

 ************
 Installation